 Test diabetes diet

-Testing is the most important tools in gaining control of the blood-glucose numbers.
+Testing is the most critical tools in gaining control of the blood-glucose numbers.
 Mostly, many medical professionals suggest fewer numbers of testing per day.
-Nevertheless, many well-controlled diabetics have been testing many times until mastering the diets that and blood-glucose relations.
+Nevertheless, many well-controlled diabetics have been testing many times until mastering the diets and their blood-glucose relationship.
 Knowledge is power, so it is advisable to follow those who made it already.

-Doctors may suggest different testing times for their required information, but testing blood-glucose before & after 1 or 2 hours of the meal is the information needed for the individualizing diabetic diet.
+Doctors may suggest different testing times for useful information, but testing blood-glucose before & after 1 or 2 hours of the meal is the information needed for the individualizing diabetic diet.

-After meal testing time of 1 or 2 hours, the exact requirement is to get the blood-glucose peak (the highest blood-glucose number after a meal).
-This too can vary from person to person because each ones digestion and absorption power can vary.
-So, you have to find, what is your peak blood-glucose time?
+Next, you should need to know the blood-glucose peak (the highest blood-glucose number after a meal).
+It also varies from person to person, because each one's digestion and absorption power may vary.
+So, you have to find what your peak blood-glucose time is?
 That is the time after your first bite of food.
-Once you find your peak time then stick at that time for testing, until finalizing your diet.
+Once you find your peak time, then stick at that time for testing until finalizing your diet.

-Now you may think it is a costly process require many test strips, yes you are correct it needs many testing strips to finalize your diet plan.
-However, once you mastered your diet and blood-glucose levels then if save you many dollars by avoiding your complications, and it helps, you to keep yourself healthy compared to other diabetics.
+Now you may think it is a costly process requiring numerous test strips.
+Yes, you are correct; you need many testing strips to finalize your diet plan.
+However, once you master your diet and blood glucose levels, then it can save you many dollars, improves health & wellbeing, and prevent diabetes complications.

 - Level of physical activity